yaml/yaml-spec/spec/1.2.2/spec.md

 ?
 Indentation: `n` or `m`

-: May be any natural number, including zero.
+: May be any natural number, including zero. `n` may also be -1.

 ?
 Context: `c`